eclipse-sw360/sw360/README.md

     -Dbackend.deploy.dir=webapps
 ```

-If you want run the the tests, we need start a local couchdb server and Docker is required:
+If you want to run the tests, we need start a local couchdb server and Docker is required:

 ### License